sheldonhull/sheldonhull.hugo/content/blog/2020-07-08-getting-started-with-stream-analytics.md

 slug: getting-started-with-stream-analytics
 date: 2020-07-24T19:00:00-05:00
 toc: true
-excerpt: If you are a newbie to the world of streaming analytics and need to get moving  on parsing some Application Insights this is for you.
+summary: If you are a newbie to the world of streaming analytics and need to get moving  on parsing some Application Insights this is for you.
-featuredImg: /static/images/2019-02-08_18-04-50-stream-analytics-project.png
+featuredImage: /static/images/2019-02-08_18-04-50-stream-analytics-project.png
 tags:
   - tech
   - development